NeelKanwal/Dilated-Convolution-Networks-for-Classification-of-ICD-9-based-Clinical-Summaries/README.md

 * numpy 1.13.3, scipy 0.19.1, pandas 0.24.1
 * jsonlines

-you can simply use the `` pip install -r req.text`` to use the packages in a new virtual enviroment.
+It is better to create a new enviroment in order to avoid loosing update versions of some packages.
+Install Virtual ENV using ``pip install virtualenv `` then create an enviroment using `` virtualenv new  `` and ``source new/bin/activate`` you can simply use the `` pip install -r req.text`` to use the packages in a new virtual enviroment.